kgolding/teltonika-build-with-docker/readme.md

-# RUT Firmware building using docker
+# Teltonika RUT Firmware building using docker

 ## Setting up (you only need do this the once)